‘Bold & The Beautiful’ Comings & Goings: Zoe Pennington Out As Kelly, Twin Recast Suggests ‘Steam’ Reunion

 This past weekend (10/19) marked one year from the very first episode I filmed for #TheBoldAndTheBeautiful ..
 Little did I know how much I would grow to love and care about all my B&B family.
 We had no idea what to expect going in and I am so grateful everyone welcomed me with open arms and still helps me every step of the way!
 The cast is so great and the entire production team is amazing!
 Thank you all for an amazing first year (hopefully many more to follow ????????)
 Special shout out to my stage mommy and daddy @jacquelinemwood_1 and @cliftoncam for being absolutely amazing and helping me through every scene.. ???? #cbs #boldandbeautifulcbs #ZoePennington #KellySpencer

 This marks the end of Zoe’s reign as Kelly.
-In October last year, an on-set photo was posted of her and her TV mother, Jacqueline MacInnes Wood.
+In October of last year, an on-set photo was posted of her and her TV mother, Jacqueline MacInnes Wood.
 In the caption, which is presumably written by her parents, the little girl thanked the cast and crew of The Bold and the Beautiful for “an amazing first year.”
 She also was grateful to her onscreen parents for helping her in every scene.

-Stalwart The Bold and the Beautiful fans may even remember that Zoe and Chloe were not the first child-actors to play Kelly.
+Stalwart The Bold and the Beautiful fans may even remember that Zoe and Chloe were not the first child actors to play Kelly.
 That honor belongs to Gabriel Sporman, a little boy, who will always be remembered as one of the sweetest newborns on The Bold and the Beautiful set.

 The Gray twins are slated to appear later this month in time for the February sweeps.